FlorentinLavaud/Energy_Consumption_Buildings/README.md

 Prediction of the energy consumption of buildings with an sklearn pipeline

 ## Presentation of the data
 Database shape is 1804 x 19.
-It gathers the following variables for buildings in Boston, USA:
+It gathers the following variables for buildings in Boston, USA.
+A exhaustive description of the database is avaiable in data/description.txt

-BuildingType:

-PrimaryPropertyType:

-PropertyName:

-TaxParcelIdentificationNumber :

-CouncilDistrictCode :

-Latitude :

-Longitude :

-YearBuilt :

-NumberofBuildings :

-NumberofFloors :

-PropertyGFATotal :

-PropertyGFAParking :

-PropertyGFABuilding :

-ListOfAllPropertyUseTypes :

-LargestPropertyUseType :

-ENERGYSTARScore :

-SiteEnergyUse_kBtu :

 ## Modeling process
 #### Preprocessing :